Advantages of collaboration between parking enforcement & police agencies

 There are additional benefits to leveraging LPR since parking vehicles do not enforce the same roads as police; collaboration covers more territory.
 Police will typically monitor more highways, while parking enforcement officers cover the downtown city core.
 Enhancing the parking enforcement process, leveraging LPR to enforce warrants, amber alerts and in general, vehicles of interest strengthens initiatives to maintain high public safety standards.
 Everyone benefits from this while significantly improving public safety by maximizing the use of city assets for better return on investment.
 Imagine the data sharing that could be automatically used to aid in policing initiatives.

 It is to the benefit of all government entities to consider a strategic collaboration.
-It is especially critical that public safety agencies are aware that parking enforcement operations are experiencing a technological shift toward enhanced enforcement methods such as license plate recognition (LPR) that police agencies can leverage to great advantage.
+License plate recognition benefits more than the public and parking enforcement officers, police agencies can also leverage this technology and others to great advantage.
+This is why is especially critical that public safety agencies are aware that such a technological shift toward enhanced enforcement (such as LPR) is occurring.
 Further, parking enforcement agencies should be aware that the data being captured using LPR could be very useful for public safety.
 City’s are increasingly being asked to do more with less; collaboration between parking and police agencies presents potential economies in operational costs and gains in efficiency that ought to be explored further.
 For years there has been interoperability discussions between police.
 Now, it is not just about public safety sharing crucial data; it is about cities, counties, and municipalities and the agencies within these branches of government all pitching in.